AhmedBadis/metadata-unifier/README.md

 ## Overview

 The core goal of this project is to implement an AI-powered system that automates and optimizes metadata transformation and analysis across different research platforms.
 By leveraging NLP tools such as the spaCy module in Python and LLMs such as **Qwen2.5-1.5B-Instruct** and combining them with imperative programming techniques, the system can import research data from different platforms such as PyRAT, RSpace and Zotero then convert it into a unified structured JSON format for easier interpretation and further analysis in the interdisciplinary fields of scientific research.
+This project was developed to:

 - Automate metadata cleaning and conversion processes for datasets across multiple research systems.
 - Integrate large language models for more accurate and context-aware data transformation.